mdekrey/3d-printer-journal/2020-01/26/02-open-forge-stone-walls.md

     - 30% infill
     - Random perimeter start points
     - No supports needed
-    - Raft
+    - No raft

 # Results

-This turned out beautifully.
+Tried out no raft to see how the walls separated.
+This turned out beautifully, so walls in the future in this filament should be done without rafts.